adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 - Unfortunately ... |
   - SIMEX corrected SGPs also have technical limitations. |
 - Student level SIMEX SGPs have larger errors than the uncorrected ones |
-  + SIMEX preferred for aggregated SGP results (mean or median SGPs) |
+  + SIMEX SGPs preferred for aggregated results (mean or median SGPs) |
   + Uncorrected preferred for student level reporting |

 ---